 Galettes are one of our favorite pastries because the crust is very forgiving — its folded edges are meant to look rustic — and bakes up tender and buttery.
 And these galettes are pure Autumn: We love how they fill up the house with their toasty cinnamon apple scent.
 It’s so warm and inviting!

-We use SweeTango apples in our galette because they stay nice and firm during baking, and their sweet tangy flavor is just right with the cinnamon and sugar.
+You can use any apple, really, but we use SweeTango apples in our galette because they stay nice and firm during baking, and their sweet, tangy flavor is just right with the cinnamon and sugar.

 Our tip: Most of the time, galette dough is very easy to work.
 But if your dough does break, simply press it back together.
 Remember: Rustic is the name of the game.
 If the dough is truly unworkable, form it into a disk again, stick it back in the fridge to chill, and try again in an hour.

 1 ½ cups unbleached all-purpose flour, plus more for dusting

 ¾ cup unsalted butter (scant), chilled and cubed

 - In a food processor fitted with a large chopping blade, combine the flour, sugar, and salt, and pulse for 10 seconds to sift.

 - Add the butter and pulse, in short bursts, until the mixture has a sand-like texture (about 10 – 12 pulses).